rafaelsoledade/json-file-parser/README.md

 JSON Error file with transactions that weren't processed -> this file is incomplete - only has 200 entries when it should have 2006;

 This code snippet reads all transactions in input file that are not in the output file and builds a new json with it;

+No json transaction files added here because they represent bank transactions - the json parser should be adapted to whatever structure it's reading